 |Exams||CA exams are conducted every year in the month of May and November.||CS exams are conducted every year in the month of June and December.|

-CA exams are conducted in the month of May and November every year, whereas CS exams are conducted in the month of June and December every year.
+CA exams are conducted in the month of January every year, whereas CS exams are conducted in the month of June and December every year.
 A CA can apply for jobs as an accountant, auditor, management accountant, and so on, whereas a CS can apply for jobs as a legal expert, strategic manager, corporate planner, chief advisor, and executive secretary.
 CA course takes a longer time to complete as compared to the CS course.
-A CA course is more of accounts oriented whereas a CS course is totally law-oriented.
+A CA course is more accounts oriented whereas a CS course is totally law-oriented.
 ICAI organizes the CA course, whereas ICSI organizes CS courses.

 This is a guide to CA vs CS.
 Here we discuss the CA vs CS key differences with infographics and a comparison table.
 You can also go through our other suggested articles to learn more –